solomonchak/TERAD/README.md

 ## Main output
 The main output is `test_file.fasta.cd.RAD_TE.summary2`.

-It is a .csv file that summarizes the proportions of RAD tags for each major TE subclass. `.int` and `.ext` indicate tags whether the restriction enzyme cut sites (e.g.,EcoRI if we used EcoRI-ends of the paired-end ddRAD reads) were `internal` or `external` to the TE.
+It is a .csv file that summarizes the proportions of RAD tags for each major TE subclass. `.int` and `.ext` indicate tags whether the restriction enzyme cut sites (e.g., EcoRI if we used EcoRI-ends of the paired-end ddRAD reads) were `internal` or `external` to the TE.
 We only analyzed TEs that *don't* have the EcoRI sites (i.e., the `.ext` proportions) to avoid the low cut frequency of EcoRI in known Arthropod TEs.

 | Column names  | Notes |
 | ------------- | ------------- |